Artbank

-Artbank is an art rental program established in 1980 by the Australian Government.
-It supports contemporary Australian artists and encourages a wider appreciation of their work by buying artworks which it then rents to public and private sector clients.
+Artbank is an Australian art rental program established in 1980 by the Australian Government.
+The program supports contemporary Australian artists by purchasing their artworks and renting them to public and private sector clients.
+The initiative was inspired by Canada's Art Bank, and was championed by then federal minister for the arts, Bob Ellicott, who convinced Prime Minister Malcolm Fraser of its value.
+The collection was initially endowed with 600 artworks from the National Gallery of Australia and has since grown to include over 11,000 works by more than 3,500 culturally diverse Australian artists, spanning various media including painting, sculpture, video, photography, and ceramics.

+Artbank operates on self-generated income and has collection stores in Sydney, Melbourne, and Perth, Australia.
+The program also offers a studio program to artists and designers at its Collingwood location.

 History

 Artbank was modelled on Canada's Art Bank, after then federal minister for the arts, Bob Ellicott, saw the Ottawa collection in 1979 and convinced Prime Minister Malcolm Fraser of the value of the idea.
 Fraser was enthusiastic, but treasurer John Howard took a little more convincing, before allotting A$250,000 in seed funding.
 The collection was founded in 1980 with an endowment of 600 artworks from the National Gallery of Australia.

 By 1992 Artbank had become so profitable that its government funding was cut off and it operated on self-generated income.
 It was nearly shut down in 1997, under the Howard government, but it was saved after much lobbying.
 At the end of the 2000 Australian financial year, its operating profit was recorded as A$700,000 and its total assets A$13.7 million.